 We are a unique independent school which receives one-third of our revenue from the Provincial government, as all private schools in Alberta receive some public funding from the Ministry of Education (“Alberta Education”).
 Our committed teaching Faculty obtain Alberta Teaching Certification, as is required of all teachers in Alberta, and our Faculty complete Waldorf teacher education as well.
 The school provides our teachers with generous professional development financial support towards their Waldorf Teacher Training certification and continuing education in Waldorf studies.

 Calgary is a young, growing, and vibrant city of 1.2 million people, with a rich cultural heritage and a strong economy.
 The traditional farming and ranching base remains intact alongside the newer oil and gas economy.
 Calgary lives along two rivers, within the geographical transition between the prairies on its eastern side and the foothills on its western side.
 Our school is less than an hour from the Rocky Mountains, where recreational outdoor pursuits abound.
 Alberta is known for its beauty, friendliness, energy, resilience, fresh and dry air, clean water, and high number of days of sunshine.
 Summers are pleasant and warm; winters (though very sunny) can be cold and snowy, but we are regularly warmed by our famous Chinook Winds.

-Please join us for a school tour, a Speaker Series event, our Gateways Conference, a social or festival special community event, or a student performance.
+Please join us for a School Tour, a Speaker Series event, or our Waldorf Faire.
 We look forward to welcoming you to our Calgary Waldorf School.